Your health matters, that’s why you choose General Practice Cremorne.

 Prescriptions & Referrals

-- Prescriptions and referrals outside a consultation may incur fee.
+- Prescriptions and referrals outside a consultation occur a fee unless waivered by your GP.

 - Please make sure you have your referral prior to attending your appointment as your Medicare rebate payment is reduced for appointments without a referral.